whoisryosuke/blender-midi-keyframes/README.md

 ## Development

 1. Clone the repo: `git clone`
-1. Download any submodules: `git submodule update --init --recursive`
+1. Zip up the folder.
-1. Install in Blender
+1. Install in Blender.
-1. Open the plugin code inside your Blender plugin folder
+1. Open the plugin code inside your Blender plugin folder.
 1. Edit, Save, Repeat.

+## Publish

+1. Bump version in `__init__.py`
+1. Bump version in `blender_manifest.toml`
+1. `blender --command extension build --output-dir dist`
+1. Upload the new `.zip` file generated inside `/dist` folder to Blender addon marketplace and [GitHub Releases page](https://github.com/whoisryosuke/blender-midi-keyframes/releases/new).

+> Read more about [the extension setup here](https://docs.blender.org/manual/en/dev/advanced/extensions/getting_started.html) and [build process here](https://docs.blender.org/manual/en/dev/advanced/command_line/extension_arguments.html#command-line-args-extension-build).
+We basically have Python PIP "wheel" files that contain dependencies we need for this addon.
+The manifest installs them for us.
+Running the build command just zips up the folder with the version name attached - nothing fancy.

+> On Windows?
+You can add `blender` to your command line by going to Start annd searching for "Edit Environment Variables for your account".
+Find the Variable "PATH" and edit it.
+Add the full path to where your `blender.exe` is located (e.g. `C:/Program Files/Blender/4.2/`).

 ## 💪 Credits